yeondam88/moviematch-graphql-server/README.md

-# moviematch-graphql-server
+# moviematch-graphql-server (GraphQL Wrapper of the MovieDB API)
-GraphQL server for moviematch react application
+GraphQL server for moviematch react application *[powered by themoviedb.org](https://themoviedb.org)*

 ## Deployed with Now [Click to play with API](https://moviematch-graphql-jzjfsgbwzd.now.sh/)